 This morning you will drive from Hsipaw to Naung Pein train station in time for the train to Naunghkio – this journey will see you cross the 100 metre high Goteik Viaduct which was built by the British Empire to expand their influence in the region in 1900.
 Once again, we would recommend that you sit in the ordinary class carriage seeing as its more authentic and the windows go all the way down, thus helping to ensure you get the best view as you slowly chug across the viaduct.
 You will once again meet with your driver, who will pick you up in Naunghkio and drive you directly to the old British summer capital, Pyin Oo Lwin (Maymyo).
 Shortly after arriving into Pyin Oo Lin, you will be taken on a tour of the town’s major colonial attractions with the help of a horse-drawn carriage.

 After a leisurely morning you will reconvene with your guide, who will take you on a tour of the town’s local market and its star attraction, the 437 acre botanical garden.
 After lunch, start making your way towards the last royal capital of Myanmar, Mandalay.
 The remainder of the afternoon is then free for you to spend at leisure.
-Later this evening, why not try out the recently opened Bistro at 82nd, a restaurant that serves some of the finest European cuisine in the country – the head chef used to to be in charge of the kitchen on Belmond’s Road to Mandalay, so you can expect only the highest of standards.
+Later this evening, why not try out the recently opened Bistro at 82nd, a restaurant that serves some of the finest European cuisine in the country.

 Start your exploration of Mandalay with a visit to gem market – this is one of the best places in the city to carry out people spotting as the locals buy, sell and barter for these tiny, yet valuable pieces of stone.
 You will then drive a short distance to the Thaye Zay Station Bazaar – a pop-up market that runs its stalls based around the time schedule of the passing trains.
 Once you have finished exploring the market, make your way to the exit where your trishaw(s) will be waiting – you will then be pedalled to the impressive Shewnandaw monastery, with a chance to view the ancient palace walls along the way.
 Later this afternoon, drive to U-Bein ‘stilted’ Bridge to witness the sunset from a private boat – the silhouette you will see is one of the most photographed shots in the country.